 - a. having worked the approved scheduled work days before and after the holiday, or - b. being on an approved absence with pay.

-If the employee terminates employment with the University, he will not be paid for a holiday occurring after the last day worked or contractual employment ends.
+If the employee terminates employment with the University, they will not be paid for a holiday occurring after the last day worked.

 The president may authorize additional days off during the Christmas holiday period as winter recess days.